MattLiDonni/KanjiCardApp/README.md

 ### Current Issues:

-- Tests are failing since a virtual display is needed for many functionalities, testing currently with pyvirtualdisplay
+- Tests are failing in Github Actions since a virtual display is needed for many functionalities, testing currently with pyvirtualdisplay
+  - Currently put off to work on other features, will possibly change existing features to allow testing without the need for a virtual display.

-### Features so far:
+### Features completed:

 - Simple tkinter GUI
 - Screenshot display
 - Click and drag selection of Kanji (Similar to rectangle select in Snipping Tool)
   - Click and drag to select characters, right click to undo
+- Improve Image Handling
+- OCR character recognition (PyTesseract)
+- Dictionary lookup for Meanings, readings (JamDict)

 ### Features needed to be considered finished:

-- .env file with configurations
+- Flesh out .env file with configurations
-- ~~Improve Image Handling~~ Done
-  - ~~Current implementation is for testing, saves over images~~
-- OCR character recognition
-  - PyTesseract, currently working in a version on the side but yet to be integrated
-- Dictionary lookup for Meanings, Vocab, Onyomi/Kunyomi readings, and any other information
-  - JamDict works well, uses JMDict which I originally planned to download and use before finding it.
+- Get related vocab
 - Export Kanji to file for Anki flashcard deck
 - Interactable menu of currently selected Kanji
 - Logging